Browser does not support script.

 We operate in a relaxed manner which allows students access to lecturers outside of timetabled sessions to discuss engineering issues relating to their own personal experiences.
 Our comprehensive study guides undergo regular updates to cater for changes in legislation and improvements in technology.
 They are now also available on our app, for both iPads and Android devices and are automatically refreshed when the notes are updated.

-In addition we have an extensive maritime library, with full IT facilities, open until from 09.00 to 21.00 for students to complete their examination preparation.
+In addition we have an extensive maritime library, with full IT facilities, for students to complete their examination preparation.

 Our students enjoy well above industry standard exam pass rates, our aim is to maintain and improve upon this level of achievement.